GovTechSG/purple-a11y-desktop/README.md

 Purple HATS Desktop uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple HATS.
 Users should be aware of the libraries used by examining `package.json`.

 Purple HATS Desktop may send information to the website or URL where the user chooses to initiate a Purple HATS scan.
-By default, data collected by Purple HATS is processed and stored locally on the machine where the tool is run.
 Limited user information such as e-mail address, name, and basic analytics is collected for the purpose of knowing our usage patterns better.